 5. Resources for you and your employees

-We care about your success and your employees’ well being and want to to help you incorporate modified work into your safety and disability management plans:
+We care about your success and your employees’ well-being and want to help you incorporate modified work into your safety and disability management plans:

 - Register for a return-to-work (modified work) workshop.
 This half-day seminar is available for free to employers with a valid WCB account and gives you the basic information you need so you can build and implement a successful return-to-work program for your company.
 To learn more and to register, visit Seminars and Workshops for employers.